Students graduate from Phakama Women's Academy

 Koo Govender, CEO of the VWV Group, says empowering through knowledge is at the heart of this industry-first initiative.

-Says Melissa Storey: "It was an honour to be invited to mentor on this pioneering programme that aims to give talented young women a head start in their careers.
+Says Melissa Nortje: "It was an honour to be invited to mentor on this pioneering programme that aims to give talented young women a head start in their careers.

 "I thoroughly enjoyed my time with my mentee, Amukelani Hlabano.
 She is a determined young woman and I look forward to watching her rise up through her career."